bcgov/FASSTX/README.md

 This is a set of [R](http://www.r-project.org) scripts to help summarize, analyze, and visualize long-term and continuous streamflow data.

-The scripts uses the [BCWaterDischargeAnalysis](https://github.com/bcgov/BCWaterDischargeAnalysis/) package and your own supplied continuous daily streamflow data in a .csv file to analyze and visualize long-term, annual, monthly, daily, low flows, and trending information.
+The scripts uses the [BCWaterDischargeAnalysis](https://github.com/bcgov/BCWaterDischargeAnalysis/) (developed by C. Schwarz under contract to BC ENV) package and your own supplied continuous daily streamflow data in a .csv file to analyze and visualize long-term, annual, monthly, daily, low flows, and trending information.The script takes analysis results from BCWaterDischargeAnalysis and produces additional custom tables, plots, and analyses outputs.

 ### Usage